Accounting guide

 How to make the portal decision

-Choose Matter if the portal should move the engagement forward
+Start with Matter when the portal should move the engagement forward

 Matter wins when the portal is meant to reduce document chasing, make status clearer, and keep the request and next step attached to the engagement.

-Those tools become stronger when the portal decision is really part of a wider accounting operations, workflow, and billing decision.
+Those tools are useful comparisons when the portal decision is really part of a wider accounting operations, workflow, and billing decision.

-SuiteFiles is the cleaner shortlist choice if the firm already knows the main purchase is around Microsoft-based document collaboration rather than a stronger client-facing workflow layer.
+SuiteFiles is useful to compare if the firm already knows the main purchase is around Microsoft-based document collaboration rather than a stronger client-work system.

 FAQ